LuckierDodge/house-hack-ruleset-0e/Characters/Characteristics.md

 * Trying to heal it with magic?
 Arcane + Finesse
 * Channeling your god to miraculously heal it?
 Divine + Finesse
 * Using your magic to deflect a blade?
 Arcane + Resilience

+> oooooh, I love this concept.
+This is a very fun way to organize attributes.
+I also appreciate the separation of mental from social.
+I've been finding the wisdom - intelligence split difficult to separate mechanically, but charisma can definitely be distinct.
+> As for critiques, I'm not sure I quite like how the column bonuses work.
+I can understand why improving one physical trait would most likely improve others (to some extent), but I struggle with how becoming more physically powerful will also make you mentally and socially powerful.
+Our stat increase system might need to be slightly more robust.
+> I am also a little hazy with how to precisely categorize an action with an attribute intersection.
+Is reading a person's facial expression mental, or social?
+What is the difference between mental power and mental finesse?
+> I also am not sure about having a separate spellcasting attribute.
+I kind of like having it attached to standard attributes to help define the magic.
+> Overall, I really like it!
+It is a very good start for a cool, unique system.